FinnbarHome/video-streaming-app/README.md

 ## Overview

 This is a locally deployable video streaming platform designed to offer seamless browsing, streaming, and video management.
-Initially hosted on AWS, the project now requires Docker and MongoDB for local deployment.
 Key features include:

 - **User Authentication:** Secure login and registration.
 - **Video Streaming:** High-quality playback.
 - **Watch History:** Tracks previously viewed videos.
 - **Watchlist Management:** Save videos for later.
 - **Search Functionality:** Search videos by keywords.

+The project was originally designed to run on AWS but has been enhanced to include new content and containers such as the `db-seeder` and `video-host`, enabling the platform to run locally using Docker.

 ## Architecture